Sc1entifik/NvimTeleport/INSTRUCTIONS.md

 ### I Blew My Installation Up!
 Now What?
-This happens from time to time.
-You add a new plug-in or mess with your keybindings and now nothing works.
+This is where NVIM Teleport really shines.
+Everyone has experienced installing a new plug-in where nothing seems to work and the error messages are no help.
+With NVIM Teleport you just replace your working config with the last known config and then overwrite the one you hate and you are done!

 - Check the nvim folder where you cloned this project.
     - If there is a working config that you like sitting there simply execute ```./teleport.sh```.
 Now your bad config is gone and your working config is in place.
+        - Do a ```git pull``` to make sure you are on the correct branch ore get you there if you are not.
-        - Do a ```git pull``` to overwrite the broken config with the config stored in your git repository.
+        - Once your git pull puts you on the correct branch do a ```git reset --hard```.
+This will replace all files not the same in the project folder with the files stored on your git branch.
     - Neither config is working
-        - Do a ```git pull``` to overwrite the unwanted config with the last working config in your git repository.
+        - Do a ```git pull``` to make sure you are on the correct branch ore get you there if you are not.
+        - Once your git pull puts you on the correct branch do a ```git reset --hard```.
+This will replace all files not the same in the project folder with the files stored on your git branch.
         - Execute ```./teleport.sh``` to swap your bad config for the working config.
-        - Do another ```git pull``` to overwrite the broken config.
+        - Do another ```git pull``` followed by ```git reset --hard``` sequence to overwrite the broken config.

 ### I Love This New Plug-In Or Keybinding I Just Installed!